 - Traditional IRAs These IRAs allow you to make penalty-free withdrawals for qualified education expenses.
 However, you will owe taxes on the pre-tax contributions and earnings.
 If these funds are already earmarked for your retirement, this may not be a prudent choice.
 Funds withdrawn from retirement savings and used for other purposes are always a challenge to replace.
 What's more, you'll lose compound growth on those funds while they are gone.
 IRAs are available at DCU.

 I have been a loyal member of DCU for 6 years, and in that time, I have had nothing but great things to say about them.

 - DCU Private Student Lending Solutions – DCU offers private student lending solutions to help fill the funding gap by offering lower cost financing options.

 - DCU Student Loan Refinance Program – Take control of your student loans with a Student Choice Refinance Loan from DCU.

 - StreetWise Parents' Guide – Provides information on preparing your child for college and other related topics.

 - StreetWise IRA Guide – Provides general information explaining how Individual Retirement Accounts and Coverdell Education Savings Accounts work and what your options are.

-- DCU Memorial Scholarship Program – Each January, DCU members who are graduating high school seniors can apply for one of twelve scholarships awarded by DCU each year.
+- DCU Scholarship Program – Each January, students who are graduating high school seniors can apply for scholarships awarded by DCU.